Home > Eating In > Entrees > Mom’s Italian Gravy

 • Fond is your friend.
 These brown bits of cooked sausage and pork will add a ton of flavor to the gravy.

 • Don’t use canned or diced tomatoes.
-Canned tomatoes will dilute the rich, deep umami flavor that is produced from cooking the tomato paste in the fond.
+Canned tomatoes will dilute the rich, deep, umami flavor from cooking the tomato paste in the fond.

 tagliatelle pasta covered in sauce and topped with shredded parmesan and parsley in a white bowl.